rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

 paginate_path: /recent/page:num/
 ```

-**Please note:** When using Jekyll's default [pagination plugin](https://jekyllrb.com/docs/pagination/) `paginator.posts` can only be called once.
+**Please 备注：** When using Jekyll's default [pagination plugin](https://jekyllrb.com/docs/pagination/) `paginator.posts` can only be called once.
 If you're looking for something more powerful that can paginate category, tag, and collection pages I suggest [**jekyll-paginate-v2**](https://github.com/sverrirs/jekyll-paginate-v2).
 {: .notice--info}

 ### 时区